sushantgupta1206/library-room-booking-dev/README.md

 Password: admin01

 NOTE TO REVIEWERS: PLEASE DO NOT CHANGE THE DEFAULT ADMIN PASSWORD.
 If you are reviewing this app and cannot login as admin, it is because another reviewer has changed the password.
-Please contact me to make a new admin so you can login.
+Please contact me at <github username> <at> <gmail> to make a new admin so you can login.

 To use:
 Login as admin.
 Here you can create new admins, rooms and library members.
 As admin, you can book rooms for other members as well.
 You can also cancel bookings, provided the booking start time has not passed.